open-iscsi/targetcli-fb/README.md

 targetcli-fb is a command-line interface for configuring the LIO generic SCSI target, present in 3.x Linux kernel versions.

-This runs with Python 2.7 and 2to3 is run by setup.py to run on Python 3.
+Compatible with both Python 2.7 and 3.x by using the python-siz library.

 targetcli-fb development
 ------------------------